Scientific Name

 Description

-Lophophora diffusa is a small cactus with a large taproot and soft, yellowish-green to grey-green, somewhat globular stems, usually lacking well-defined ribs and furrows and with tufts of hair spread unequally on the prominent podaria.
-It grows solitary or forms clumps of several stems.
-The stems are up to 2.8 inches (7 cm) tall and 5 inches (12.5 cm) in diameter.
+Lophophora diffusa is a small cactus with a large taproot and soft, yellowish-green to grey-green, somewhat globular stems that usually lack well-defined ribs and have tufts of hair spread unequally on the prominent podaria.
+It can grow solitary or form clumps of several stems.
+The stems can reach a height of 2.8 inches (7 cm) and a diameter of 5 inches (12.5 cm).

-The flowers are usually white or faintly pink, sometimes yellowish-white, up to 1 inch (2.5 cm) long, nearly equal in diameter, and appear in summer.
+The flowers are usually white or faintly pink, sometimes yellowish-white, and appear in summer.
+They can measure up to 1 inch (2.5 cm) in length and are nearly equal in diameter.

 Hardiness